 We studied how gamma power and center frequency change as the stimulus properties are modified, and from that try to understand the properties of the underlying network.
 For example, we found that presenting large (full screen) gratings induces two gamma oscillations, one between 40-70 Hz (“fast gamma”) that appears to be involved in local processing and a slower gamma between 25-40 Hz that is more global (Dinavahi, Shirhatti, Ravishankar and Ray, 2018, Journal of Neuroscience).
 Similarly, We found that gamma rhythm is highly color tuned, such that the presentation of long wavelength (red-ish) hues generates gamma rhythm of very large magnitude (Shirhatti and Ray, 2018, PNAS).
 These oscillations with severely diminished by the presentation of plaid stimuli that invoke a mechanism called “Normalization” (Das and Ray, 2021, Cerebral Cortex Communications) and in the presence of small stimulus discontinuities that change the E-I balance (Shirhatti, Ravishankar and Ray, 2022, PLoS Biology).

-We have also modeled the properties of these oscillations such as their shape (Krishnakumaran, Raees and Ray, 2022, PLoS Computational Biology), burst characteristics (Krishnakumaran and Ray, Cerebral Cortex), and effect of discontinuities (Shirhatti, Ravishankar and Ray, 2022, PLoS Biology).
+We have also modeled the properties of these oscillations such as their shape (Krishnakumaran, Raees and Ray, 2022, PLoS Computational Biology), effect of discontinuities (Shirhatti, Ravishankar and Ray, 2022, PLoS Biology), burst characteristics (Krishnakumaran and Ray, 2023, Cerebral Cortex) and frequency fall-off (Krishnakumaran, Pavuluri, and Ray, 2025, Journal of Neuroscience).
 Together, these studies show how E-I interactions are reflected in the properties of gamma oscillations.